Anyone can volunteer

 However, so you don’t confuse your tax position with the HMRC, you need to know what a volunteer is and that there’s a difference between a Volunteer and a Voluntary Worker.
 In the confusing world of employment law they both have definitions, so we’ll explain them here!

-In English law, there are three main ways of being employed (i.e. paid for work) as an individual – as a worker, an employee and a freelancer (self-employed/sole trader/contractor).
-Here we explain the two unpaid categories – Volunteer and Voluntary Worker.
-If you’re interested in Internships (whether paid or unpaid), see our recent article on Internships.
+In UK employment law there are three main ways of being employed in paid work as an individual – as a worker, an employee and a freelancer (as a self-employed/sole trader/contractor).

 We need to start by defining what a ‘worker’ is as this is key to the legal definition of a Volunteer and a Voluntary Worker.

-If you have a contract of employment (a contract of service) – whether written or not – then you’re a ‘worker’ (or an Employee).
+If you have a contract of employment (a contract of service) then you’re a ‘worker’ (which includes an Employee).
 You can also be a Worker if you don’t actually have a contract but you:

-- Do work personally for someone else and are not genuinely self-employed.
+- Work personally for someone else and are not genuinely self-employed

 - You’re rewarded for the work by money or benefits.